40 Worst Foods for Women Over 40

 Non-Enriched Nut Milk

 As we age, our risk for osteoporosis increases, giving you all the more reason to dig into calcium-rich foods.
-A great source of the bone-strengthening nutrient is milk and if you opt for the almond variety over dairy, you may be gypping yourself of real milk’s benefits.
-Just one glass of two-percent milk contains about 30 percent of your daily value of calcium.
-If you’re avoiding dairy, opt for a nut-based milk that’s enriched such as Silk Almond & Cashew Protein Nutmilk.
+A great source of the bone-strengthening nutrient is milk and if you opt for the almond variety over dairy, you may be gypping yourself of real milk's benefits.
+Just one glass of 2% milk contains about 30% of your daily value of calcium.
+If you're avoiding dairy, opt for a nut-based milk that's enriched such as Silk Almond & Cashew Protein Nutmilk.

-What do Doritos and takeout have in common?
-They both contain MSG.
-Not only that, but the triangular chips are colored with artificial dyes such as Red 40 and Yellow 6, which have been linked to cancer.
-To top it off, the party favorite also lists artificial flavors in its ingredient list, but doesn’t specify which.
+Not only do Doritos contain MSG, but the triangular chips are colored with artificial dyes such as Red 40 and Yellow 6, which have been linked to cancer.
+To top it off, the party favorite also lists artificial flavors in its ingredient list, but doesn't specify which.

 White Pasta & White Bread

 Refined grains have been stripped of fiber and other nutrients in order to render the white color and pillowy texture Wonder bread is known for.
 However, refined and processed grains are also very high-glycemic, which means that they cause your blood sugar to spike rapidly—and so consuming too many of these refined foods can lead to metabolic diseases such as diabetes and obesity.
 To meet your daily intake of gut-healthy fiber and nourish your body with the nutrients it needs, skip the white spaghetti and bagels and opt for ab-uncovering carbs such as Banza chickpea pasta and sprouted bread.